acampove/rx_run3/README.md

 This repository contains:

 - Versioned lists of LFNs
-- Utilities to download them and link them into a tree structure
+- Utilities to download them

 for all the $R_X$ like analyses.
 For instructions on how to: